 There are millions and millions of beautiful places in this world.
 But more often than not it’s a combination of the destination, its people and what we do while we are there that truly makes a trip special.
-So I asked 19 fellow female travel bloggers to write about their all-time favorite travel experience.
+So I asked 19 fellow female travel bloggers to write about their most unforgettable travel experience.
 And I added mine as number 20.

 We could all do with a little post lockdown bucket list inspiration, right?
 Let’s dream now and travel later!

-1. An incredible geisha experience – by Honest Travel Stories
+1. A geisha experience – by Honest Travel Stories

 What’s so special about this, you ask?
 Well, this is so traditionally Japanese that you won’t believe it’s still happening today, in the digital era.
 They still wear hand-painted kimono, they still have the specific updo hairstyle that makes them easy to recognize, they still perform the same arts as they used to centuries ago.